 Could our organization’s mission be altered or expanded?

 Which projects should we prioritize this grantmaking cycle?

 What can we offer that is unique during this crisis?

 Are we offering the support that applicants need right now?

 Focusing on what’s most at stake can help you create the projects and gifts that have the most impact as we get through this crisis.

 Streamline Your Grantmaking Workstream

 This is a crucial time to streamline your grants or fellowship management process, for your applicants, stakeholders, and your employees.
 A modern grants management system provides a sturdy virtual backbone on which to build a flexible nonprofit organization.
-The pandemic has the potential to create a dramatic increase in applications, gifts, and stakeholder involvement — all while the majority of nonprofit employees are working from home.
+The pandemic has the potential to create a dramatic increase in applications, gifts, and stakeholder involvement as organization's pivot to responsive grantmaking — all while the majority of their employees are working from home.
 Smart nonprofit technology allows organizations to remain organized when capacity increases...and our office space shrinks to the size of the spare room.

 Social distancing has taken many of our interactions online.
 From multi-participant Zoom meetings to old-fashioned phone calls, checking in has never been more important.
 Now that we’re all a bit more comfortable with the “virtual hang,” why not schedule a chat with a few co-workers, stakeholders, or applicants, to ask how the pandemic has affected them personally.
 You may gain valuable insight into your partners’ challenges, whether they are related to technology, time, or economic disruptions.
 Discovering these challenges — which are likely affecting many other people — is the first step for creating innovative solutions.